Brief Guide to Hadith and Sunnah: Part 1

 a way, course, rule or manner, of acting or conduct of life or the like… whether good or bad; approved or disapproved…a way that has been instituted or pursued by former people, and has become one pursued by those after them”.

-Hence linguistically Sunnah is either: a way or path, regardless of if it is good or bad , or manner/habit/conduct.
+Hence linguistically, Sunnah is either a way or path, regardless of if it is good or bad, or a manner, habit, or conduct.
 In its technical sense, sunnah has a number of different meanings.

 According to the jurists, the sunna is a recommended act, also commonly known as mandūb.
-Hence an act of the Prophet which was either obligatory upon the Muslim, or permissible, would not be ‘sunna’ according to the jurists.
+Hence an act of the Prophet that was either obligatory upon the Muslim, or permissible would not be ‘sunna’ according to the jurists.

-The topic of study for the Muhaditheen is everything that has been authentically narrated or reported concerning the Prophet.
-Hence they concentrate on any information narrated about him and therefore their definition of Sunnah is the broadest.
-According to the Muhaditheen (scholars of ḥadīth), sunna is:
+The topic of study for the Muhaditheen1 is everything that has been authentically narrated or reported concerning the Prophet.
+Hence they concentrate on any information narrated about him, and therefore their definition of Sunnah is the broadest.
+According to the Muhaditheen, sunna is:

 “what has been passed down from the Prophet, peace be upon him, of his statements, actions, tacit approvals, manners, physical characteristics, or biography, regardless of whether it was before he was sent as a prophet or afterwards”